 Specifically – as an example…I’m simply aiming to eat less.
 So now the time is 1323 and I’ve yet to eat today.
 Granted there are extenuating circumstances right now (I’m waiting with my mate in Moorfield A&E eye hospital), but all the same calorie reduction is what I’m working upon.

 There are several interesting insights that I have about this whole experience –

 Getting into the discipline of fasting is something that requires a little bit of mental toughness and discipline because of course your stomach cries for food.
 Mine has been several times this morning – and there’s a sport in being able to resist it.
 This is useful in many other aspects of your life – so I recommend trying fasting just for this very reason alone!

 Naturally, I’ve not been good at this intermittent fasting malarky for almost 100% of the time I’ve tried it.
 But there’s power in trying and I’ve got faith that over time I’ll be able to overcome and conquer when it comes to building fasting into the fabric of my life.

-Right now I have to blog about it to (as I always do) try and bring fixing my diet to the fore.
+Right now I have to blog about it too (as I always do) to try and bring fixing my diet to the fore.